Universidad del Valle de México

 The Universidad del Valle de México (UVM) is a private university founded in 1960 and one of the largest university systems in Mexico.

 The school enrolls more than 120,000 students, and has approximately 11,900 faculty members and 6,900 staff employees.
 UVM has more than 200,000 alumni and offers undergraduate and graduate degree programs on 38 campuses throughout Mexico.
 The undergraduate programs offered include Medicine, Law, Engineering, Business, Communication, and Architecture degrees as well as master's degrees in business, law, engineering, and psychology.
 UVM has developed online and working adult career programs.

 History

-A group of academics and businessmen led by José Ortega Romero founded Universidad del Valle de México.
+A group of academics and businessmen led by José Ortega Romero founded Universidad del Valle de México (UVM).
 It opened on November 16, 1960, with 212 students, 23 teachers and 14 administrative staff, offering elementary, secondary, high school and undergraduate programs in accounting and business administration.
 It soon quit its education in the first two levels to concentrate on the remaining.

 In 1968, the institution was consolidated.

-Since 1976, the university started to expand by opening new campuses located in Mexico City and the surrounding areas, and in other cities in Mexico.

-UVM's relationship with Laureate International Universities allowed the school to offer academic international exchanges, multiple country titles, a vast opportunity to exchange knowledge and experiences among the 80 institutions in the Laureate network, and others.
+UVM's relationship with Laureate International Universities allowed the school to offer academic international exchanges, multiple country titles, and opportunities to exchange knowledge and experiences among the 80 institutions in the Laureate network.